mrbshaw/mrbshaw-Python-for-Everybody-Specialization-Certificate/README.md

 # Success criteria <br>
 My own application for data retrieval and processing.
 Weekly work log with screenshots and summaries to demonstrate activity.

-Constraints
+#  Constraints
 I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.

-Assumptions
+# Assumptions
-The courses will be available for the duration of the semester.
+The courses will be available for the duration of the semester.<br>
-I have all required software.
+I have all required software.<br>
-I can skip the Installing and Using Python units.
+I can skip the Installing and Using Python units.<br>

-Stakeholders
+# Stakeholders
-Professor - for grade
+Professor - for grade<br>
-Parents - investing in my education and future success, want to make them proud Perspective Employers - artifact will be added to my student portfolio which could help with getting a job
+Parents - investing in my education and future success, want to make them proud<br>
+Perspective Employers - artifact will be added to my student portfolio which could help with getting a job<br>
 # Timeline
 Week:<br>
 1.Chapter One - Why we Program?
 (3 hours) <br>